Andy-EML/csdash/SUPABASE_SETUP.md

 ## Environment Variables

 Required in Vercel:

 - `NEXT_PUBLIC_SUPABASE_URL` - Your Supabase project URL
 - `NEXT_PUBLIC_SUPABASE_ANON_KEY` - Your Supabase anon/public key

 These are intentionally public and safe to embed in client-side code.

+## Device Data Warehouse Migration

+To enable CSV imports for toner levels, meter readings, warning history, and consumable events:

+1. Open the Supabase SQL editor.
+2. Run the statements in `supabase-device-enhancements.sql`.
+The script:
+   - Extends the existing `devices` table with `device_id`, `center_id`, `last_seen_at`, and other dashboard fields.
+   - Creates the `device_toner_snapshots`, `device_meter_readings`, `device_warning_events`, `device_consumable_events`, and `import_jobs` tables.
+   - Publishes helper views (`device_current_toner`, `device_status`) for the dashboard.
+3. If you already have duplicate `serial_number` or `device_id` values, resolve them before re-running the block that adds uniqueness constraints (the script will warn and skip the constraint when duplicates exist).

+After the migration, wire the CSV ingestion API to populate the new tables so the dashboard can surface low toner, waste bin levels, meter trends, and offline devices.